Klong Son – Fishing Village, Beach and Valley

 But on the plus side the Spa is rated as one of the best on the island, the views across the bay are excellent and it is a good place to get away from it all or for a honeymoon.
-Ex- Thai PM Thaksin Shinawatra is also rumoured to have a residence within the resort which also had the good fortune to open just after he announced plans to develop the island in the early 2000s.
+Ex- Thai PM Thaksin Shinawatra was also rumoured to have a residence within the resort which also had the good fortune to open just after he announced plans to develop the island in the early 2000s.